 Here’s the Recipe so you can print it out:

-Meatless Stuffed Zucchini
+Italian Stuffed Zucchini Boats Vegetarian-Style

-I love this Italian recipe for meatless stuffed zucchini!
-It is not only easy, but also healthy, light yet filling, and loaded with so much flavor!
+I love this Italian recipe for meatless stuffed zucchini.
+It is not only easy, but also healthy, light yet filling, and loaded with so much flavor.
 I've used it as a side dish and as the main recipe for dinner.
 You and your family will love it!

 - 3 medium zucchini

 - 3/4 cup chopped onion